ibm-cloud-docs/vmwaresolutions/shared/shared_managing.md

 | Creation time | The date and time when the instance was created, which is also when billing starts. |
 | Public IP | Every virtual data center comes with five public IP addresses that can be used to connect virtual applications (vApps) and VMs to the internet. |
 | Red Hat activation key | The activation key that you use to register the Red Hat virtual machine (VM). |
 {: caption="Table 3.
-Virtual data center instance properties" caption-side="top"}
+Virtual data center instance property details" caption-side="top"}

 You can open an {{site.data.keyword.cloud_notm}} Support ticket to request five additional public IP addresses or an entire subnet for your virtual data center.
 Include the following details in your support ticket: